Hypertension and Cardiovascular Neuronal Dysfunction

 HYPERTENSION AND CARDIOVASCULAR NEURONAL DYSFUNCTION

-All of the researchers are directly or indirectly linked to the Lisbon School of Medicine of the Universidade de Lisboa, Portugal and Santa Maria University Hospital, CHULN, E.P.E.
-The Research Group uses the facilities provided by the Department of Intern Medicine at Santa Maria University Hospital, CHULN, E.P.E. to which all members have an open access and where most of them work on a daily basis.
-The group is led by Prof. Carlos Moreira and Prof Braz Nogueira.
-Prof. Carlos Moreira is the coordinator of the Vascular Laboratory of the Intern Medicine Department.
-The scientific part of the project is being conducted by the Prof. Carlos Moreira and Prof. Braz Nogueira, both with particular expertise in hypertension disease and non-invasive vascular studies.
-The neuronal dysfunction is led by Prof Ducla Soares with great expertise in autonomic dysfunction.
-The projects in both areas although linked in several aspects, have different research objectives.
-In hypertension, we study particularly white coat hypertension and the relation of hypertension with other disease, namely, stroke, sleep apnea, chronic c hepatitis and psoriasis.
-The CCUL Research Group aims to contribute for a better knowledge of pathophysiology, clinical and imaging characterization and treatment of Hypertension and Cardiovascular neuronal dysfunction in several pathologies.
-It takes advantage of the large clinical experience and the number of patients referred to hypertension unit in intern medicine department in a tertiary hospital (CHULN) and of the expertise in the management of complex diseases such as severe hypertension and stroke.
+All researchers are directly or indirectly affiliated with the Lisbon School of Medicine, Universidade de Lisboa, and Santa Maria University Hospital, CHULN, E.P.E.
+The group operates within the facilities of the Department of Internal Medicine at Santa Maria University Hospital, to which all members have full access and where most of them work on a daily basis.
+The group is led by Prof. Carlos Moreira and Prof. Braz Nogueira.
+Prof. Moreira coordinates the Vascular Laboratory of the Internal Medicine Department, while the scientific component of the projects is conducted by both Prof. Moreira and Prof. Nogueira, who bring particular expertise in hypertension and non-invasive vascular studies.
+The neuronal dysfunction research line is led by Prof. Ducla Soares, a recognized expert in autonomic dysfunction.
+Although interconnected in several aspects, the two areas of research address distinct objectives.

 RESEARCH TEAM